rust-lang/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 </table>

 HTML is not sanitized when included in the documentation, though improperly-nested tags will produce a build-time warning.
-It can be turned into an error by adding `#![deny(rustdoc::invalid_html_tags)]` to your crate.

 ```text
 warning: unclosed HTML tag `h2`